-Former Flint officials criminally charged in water crisis
+Former Flint emergency managers, others, charged in water crisis

 | FLINT, Mich.

 FLINT, Mich.
-Michigan prosecutors on Tuesday charged four former government officials with criminal conspiracy to violate safety rules in connection with the Flint water crisis, which exposed residents to dangerous levels of lead, the state's attorney general said.
+Michigan prosecutors on Tuesday charged four former government officials, including two city emergency managers, with conspiring to violate safety rules in connection with the Flint water crisis, which exposed residents to dangerous levels of lead.

 Former state-appointed emergency managers Darnell Earley and Gerald Ambrose and former city employees Howard Croft, a public works superintendent, and Daugherty Johnson, a utilities manager, were the latest to be charged in the case, Attorney General Bill Schuette said.

-He told a news conference in Flint that the defendants conspired to operate the city's water treatment plant when it was not safe to do so.
+The defendants conspired to operate the city's water treatment plant when it was not safe to do so, he told a news conference in Flint.

-"The tragedy that we know of as the Flint water crisis did not occur by accident," Schuette said.
-"Flint was a casualty of arrogance, disdain and failure of management, an absence of accountability."
+"Flint was a casualty of arrogance, disdain and failure of management, an absence of accountability," Schuette said.

-Asked whether the investigation would lead to charges against higher-placed state officials, Schuette reiterated that no one was off the table.
+Asked whether the investigation would lead to charges against higher-placed state officials, Schuette reiterated that no one was excluded.

 Some critics have called for high-ranking state officials, including Michigan Governor Rick Snyder, to be charged.
 Snyder has said he believed he had not done anything criminally wrong.

+Snyder spokeswoman Anna Heaton said by email that the state remains committed to helping Flint recover.

 Court documents did not list attorneys for the four men.
-An attorney who had previously represented Earley could not immediately be reached for comment.
+An attorney who had previously represented Earley could not be reached for comment.

+The accused face felony charges of false pretenses and conspiracy to commit false pretenses.
+Each charge can carry prison terms of up to 20 years and/or fines, officials said.

+Flint resident Gina Luster, whose 8-year-old daughter suffered lead poisoning, wants to see those charged pay a price for their roles in the crisis.

 Flint's water contamination was linked to an April 2014 decision by a state-appointed emergency manager to switch the city's water source to the Flint River from Lake Huron in an attempt to cut costs.